-In this case, the applicant has a fixed place of abode within the jurisdiction of this court and the sureties are substantial.
-The circumstances surrounding commission of the offence were not cruel.
-I find this a proper case forme to exercise my discretion in favor of the applicant.
+In this case, although the applicant has a fixed place of abode within the jurisdiction of this court, the 2nd surety is not substantial.
+However, the circumstances surrounding the offence were not cruel as accused was arrested on the basis of being found in possession of the complainant's phone.
+I find this a proper case for me to exercise my discretion in favor of the applicant.
+Although the 2nd surety not substantial, the applicant in his submission presented a one Muyambi Pancras as a brother to the applicant who should be verified by the Deputy registrar in the presence of the state Attorney to be the 2nd surety in the event he is still willing to stand surety for the applicant.

 For the above reasons I find merit in this application and the same is hereby allowed with the following order.

 - 1. The applicant shall deposit a sum of 1,000,000/- (one million) cash. - 2.
-Each of the Three sureties to be bound in the sums of UGX 20,000,000/- (twenty Million) not cash. - 3.
-If the above 2 terms are fulfilled, the applicant shall be released and he will be required to report to the Registrar of the Criminal Division once every month from the date of this ruling.
+Each of the two sureties is also to be bound in the sums of UGX 20,000,000/- (twenty Million) not cash. - 3.
+If the above 2 term are fulfilled, the applicant be released and she will be required to report to the Registrar of the Criminal Division once every month from the date of this ruling.